tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 flash.
 Afterwards you will get a confirmation that the installation is complete.
 Confirm, wait for the installer to finish and once your SSH session terminates, wait a few minutes before you can connect to your newly installed system via SSH.
-The TS-41x will beep when you can connect via SSH.
+Your QNAP device will beep when you can connect via SSH.
 You will be able to log in as `root` or your newly created user.

 <h2>Success</h2>

 You should now have a complete Debian system running on your QNAP.
 You can use `apt-get` and other tools to install additional software.
-The TS-41x is an ARM based device and the `armel` architecture is fully supported by Debian.
+The TS-41x/TS-42x is an ARM based device and the `armel` architecture is fully supported by Debian.

 Finally, make sure to read the <a href = "../tips/">tips and tricks</a>
-about running Debian on the QNAP TS-41x.
+about running Debian on the QNAP TS-41x/TS-42x.

-Go back to my <a href = "..">Debian on QNAP TS-41x</a> page.
+Go back to my <a href = "..">Debian on QNAP TS-41x/TS-42x</a> page.

-<%= render "paypal", :desc => "Debian/QNAP TS-41x donation" %>
+<%= render "paypal", :desc => "Debian/QNAP TS-41x/TS-42x donation" %>

 <div class="bbf">
 <%= render "adsense-banner-before-footer" %>